 Action Item 1: Choose a VisualCV portfolio design

-This is sits at the top of your online resume.
-We’ll break it down into sections:
+This is sits at the top of your online portfolio.
+We'll break it down into sections:

-Name: Your name should be the most prominent item of your resume.
+Name: Your name should be the most prominent item of your portfolio.

 Photo: You are also welcome to include a professional profile photo in this document.

 Contact information: As this is a public document, you can choose not to include your phone number.
 You should however include an email address or method of contacting you.

 Links: Social links are also highly recommended - link to your relevant social media profiles to give viewers a more complete picture of who you are.